MaximeHeckel/HarborJS/README.md

 Before launching the serveur you will need to do some setup on your machine.

-1. Ensure that you have password authentication activated into your ssh config
+1. Add your public key to ~/.ssh/authorized_key of your root and <code>sudo service ssh restart</code>

-2. Fill the <code>credentials.json</code> file with your root user, password and host. ( basically you just have to put the root password as you will run the server locally)
+2. Fill the <code>credentials.json</code> file with your root user and host. ( nothing needs to be change here as you will run the server locally )

 3. Fill the <code>./config/database.js</code> file with your database